RangerRhino23/PyBlog-Website/Blog-Ideas.md

 Potential Blogs:
 * Web Development with Flask

-* How to build a chatbot using Python
+* How to build a chatbot using Python.
+Under development - Bailey

 * Introduction to Ursina

     Building a simple game in Ursina

     Building (game of your choice)

 * How to setup Visual Studio Code